What are hip dips, how do you get rid of hip dips, what causes hip dips, and hip dip surgery? We’ll cover this and more here!

 Absolutely.
 They do not indicate skeletal abnormalities or unhealthiness.
 But that doesn’t mean that you have to like them, either.
 Even “normal” things like hip dips or love handles can be changed if the person who has them would rather not have them.
 It’s up to the individual to decide what they do and don’t like about their own body.
 Those who decide that they want to improve their hip dip area usually opt for either exercise or plastic surgery.

-Is It Possible to Get Rid of Hip Dips?
+Can You Get Rid of Hip Dips?

 Yes.
 However, because they’re more a result of the structure of your hip bones than excess body fat, it’s much harder to get rid of them with exercise.
 For many, the fastest and simplest way to improve the shape of their hips is through fat grafting, BBL surgery, or another form of body contouring.
 Consult with an experienced Orange County plastic surgeon at Silhouette to discuss how to get rid of hip dips in the most effective way for you.

-How Do You Get Rid of Hip Dips?
+How to Get Rid of Hip Dips

 As we stated previously, the two main options for getting rid of hip dips are certain types of exercise and plastic surgery procedures.
 If you struggle with the indentation that your hip bone structure creates, we’re here to help.
 Below, we list the most effective exercises and procedures that will allow you to either improve the shape of your hips or rid yourself of hip dips completely.